TheStig294/ttt-trophies/README.md

 ### Wait, what?

-Kill someone as a jester (without being an active clown!)\
+Kill someone as a jester\
 Suggested by /u/kainereygalo on Reddit\
 \
 _trophies_waitwhat_ - Default: 1 - Whether this trophy is enabled\